OpsLevel/opslevel-go/README.md

 To use this you will need to have an OpsLevel account and create an API token through the UI.

-Currently, this library is a work in a progress and only covers a small section of the API, but can be extended to support various interactions with OpsLevel's API.
+Currently, this library is a work in a progress and only covers a small section of the API, but can be extended.

 - teams.go provides an example query
 - tags.go provides an example mutation